Jennifer Rebholz, Attorney - Knowledge Base

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool returns 'complete documented first-chair jury trial record' for Jennifer Rebholz, specifying multiple use cases like trial experience, case history, etc. It distinguishes itself from siblings like get_bio or get_summary by focusing on trials.
+Description clearly states the tool returns 'complete documented first-chair jury trial record' for Jennifer Rebholz, with specific query intents (trial experience, case history, etc.).
+It distinguishes from siblings by focusing on trials.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.